spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 By default, a single JVB ([Jitsi VideoBridge](https://github.com/jitsi/jitsi-videobridge)) is deployed on the same host as the Matrix server.
 To allow more video-conferences to happen at the same time, you may need to provision additional JVB services on other hosts.

-There is a ansible role that can be run with the following tag:
+There is an ansible playbook that can be run with the following tag:
-` ansible-playbook -i inventory/hosts --limit jitsi_jvb_servers setup.yml --tags=common,setup-additional-jitsi-jvb,start`
+` ansible-playbook -i inventory/hosts --limit jitsi_jvb_servers jitsi_jvb.yml --tags=common,setup-additional-jitsi-jvb,start`

 For this role to work you will need an additional section in the ansible hosts file with the details of the JVB hosts, for example:
 ```